xmliu0512/brew4me/README.md

 1. Run `deck_crawler.py`

 	  -Note, the first time you ever run the `deck_crawler.py` method, it will download Chromium into your home directory (e.g. `~/.pyppeteer/`).
 This only happens once.
 You may also need to install a few [Linux packages](https://github.com/miyakogi/pyppeteer/issues/60) to get pyppeteer working.

+	  -You can manually add your own decks by placing them in the `decks` folder.
+(Decklists must be in arena format.)

 ## Find decks to build
 1. Run `brew4me.py`